 The ONC program consists of four parts:

-The PBLO runs All-Star games midway through league play, with college and university scouts in attendance.
+The PBLO runs All-Star games midway through league play.

 At 16U & 18U our teams will twice travel together by bus to a common tournament.
 This experience helps prepare them for the personal organization that will be expected of them if they go on to play baseball at the collegiate level.
 Bus and hotel costs for these shared trips are covered in the team fees.
 All other travel costs for the player and parent(s) is responsibility of the family.
 Teams will also practice once or twice during the week.

 After US tournament play, there is a break and then we hold tryouts for the following year's program in late August.

 Many of our players participate in other sports.
 We encourage this and simply ask that the player communicate with their coach when they may absent from a team activity (training, practice); we would like the players to prioritize their ONC commitments during league play and tournament season.
 Like any elite sport, the more time you devote, the greater the development and the higher the performance.

 There is no question about the important role sports plays in the well-being of youth, in terms of physical fitness and mental health.

 Whether our players continue to their baseball careers at the collegiate level, professionally, or simply move on with their education and career, the Canadians baseball club provides our players and their parents with an elite experience.

 Time spent in the Canadians program also helps them prepare for adulthood by developing the ability to graciously accept success, remain strong during tough situations and difficult outcomes, and be good members of the community through volunteer service efforts by our players.